dotnet/csharpstandard/standard/lexical-structure.md

     : Whitespace? '#' Whitespace? 'endregion' Pp_Message
     ;
 ```
 No semantic meaning is attached to a region; regions are intended for use by the programmer or by automated tools to mark a section of source code.
 The message specified in a `#region` or `#endregion` directive likewise has no semantic meaning; it merely serves to identify the region.
-Matching `#region` and `#endregion` directives may have different *pp_message*s.
+Matching `#region` and `#endregion` directives may have different *Pp_Message*s.

 The lexical processing of a region: